 IRS taxpayer identification numbers for aliens.
-The IRS will issue you an individual taxpayer identification number (ITIN) if you are an alien and you do not have and are not eligible to get a social security number (SSN).
+The IRS will issue an individual taxpayer identification number (ITIN) to an alien who does not have and is not eligible to get a social security number (SSN).

 An ITIN is for tax use only.
-It does not entitle you to social security benefits or change your employment or immigration status under U.S. law.
+It does not entitle an alien to social security benefits or change his or her employment or immigration status under U.S. law.